 When I think of our FAMILY and the word PLAY, I think perhaps that ship has sailed.
 Our kids are all in middle school, so there isn’t a lot of interest in playtime anymore, is there?
 There’s a lot of playing around perhaps.
 And the term “playdate” has long been replaced with “hangout.”
 But, is there a need for regular family playtime?

-While listening to Brene’ Brown’s The Gift of Imperfect Parenting audio CD in my car today, the importance of play in families really hit home.
-It made me realize that our lack of family play is exactly why we pulled out of our normal existence to take a 6 month hiatus around the USA.
+While listening to Brene Brown’s The Gift of Imperfect Parenting audio CD in my car today, the importance of play in families really hit home.
+It made me realize that our lack of family play is exactly why we pulled out of our normal existence to take a 6-month hiatus around the USA.
 It was a way to regain playtime in our family.
 I never looked at it like that.
-Times of play had been hijacked by long days at school, homework, competitive sports and other extracurricular obligations.
+Times of play had been hijacked by long days at school, homework, competitive sports, and other extracurricular obligations.
 Our family had no time for regular play.
-Play is exactly what our family was missing.
+Play is what our family was missing.

 When you think about your family, what are those activities you enjoy doing where you just lose track of time having fun together?

 Our adventurous kids get us out doing things that we wouldn’t normally do.
-We did several ropes courses during our travels, but this was one of our favorites.
+We did several adventure courses during our travels, but this was one of our favorites.